nubificus/vaccel-tutorials/lab3/README.md

 make libwrapper.so
 ```

-and the same wrapper program, only this time, we link against `libwrapper.so`
-instead of `libvector_add.so`:
+and the same wrapper program, only this time, we link `libwrapper.so` instead of `libvector_add.so`:

 ```
 make wrapper-vaccel